Fliplet/fliplet-cli/docs/Data-integration-service.md

 #  - "insert"
 #  - "update"

+# Define whether updating entries will merge local columns with remote columns.
+# This is useful if your data is updated by Fliplet Apps.
+extend: true

 # Define what columns in your local database rows are URLs to remote or local files
 # to be sync to Fliplet servers when inserting or updating rows.
 files: